arumadri/master_thesis_ua/README.md

 # Implementation guide
 *Quick instructions*

-Clone the repository and look through the RMarkdown files in the /vingettes folder for implementation steps.
+Clone the repository and look through the RMarkdown file in the /vingettes folder for implementation steps.

 ## Overview of files
 ### /data folder